Franklin Creek Grist Mill

 Open and operating.

 Tours are available during open hours.
-No admission is required, but a $2 donation per person is requested toward the mill's operating funds.
+No admission is required, but a small donation is requested toward the mill's operating funds.
 The mill grinds during the last weekend of the month.

 April through October